Dominion Energy Inc Shares Close in on 52-Week Low - Market Mover

 Trading Activity

-- Trading volume this week was 21.1% lower than the 20-day average.
+- Trading volume this week was 49.4% higher than the 20-day average.

 - Beta, a measure of the stock’s volatility relative to the overall market stands at 0.4.